-Sometimes, object creation is heavyweight and requires a lot of resources, creating a new instance will impact the performance.
-In such cases, a prototype design pattern is used which refers to creating duplicate objects.
-In the prototype design pattern, if a similar object is already present then cloning is done keeping performance in mind.
+Sometimes, object creation is heavyweight and requires a lot of resources; creating a new instance will impact the performance.
+In such cases, a prototype design pattern is used, which refers to creating duplicate objects.
+If a similar object is already present in the prototype design pattern, then cloning is done, keeping performance in mind.

 This has been a comprehensive guide to the Design Pattern Interview Questions and answers so that the candidate can crackdown these Design Pattern Interview Questions easily.
 You may also look at the following articles to learn more –